openlcb/OpenLCB_Single_Thread/examples/RailStarsIo-8Out-37InOut-16Servo/README.md

 The CDI is quite detailed, and shows how to use \<map\>, \<min\>, \<max\>, and \<default\>.
 The memStruct reflects the CDI.
 The eidtab[] definition shows how to use macros to simplify its definition.
-This sketch does not rely on ButtonLeds for most of teh i/o.
+This sketch does not rely on ButtonLeds for most of its i/o.
-The **pceCallback(index)** definition is complex but instructive, because of the multitude of ports.
+The **pceCallback(index)** definition is complex, but instructive, because of the multitude of ports.
-The **produceFromInputs()** is also complex but instructive.
+The **produceFromInputs()** definition is also complex but instructive.
-The **userConfigWritten()** definition shows how it can be
+The **userConfigWritten()** definition shows how it can be very useful in the UI
-  very useful in the UI to give immediate feedback on servo positioning.
+    to provide immediate feedback on servo positioning.